Startup Definitions

 Consumer ProductsProducts designed and marketed for individual consumers.

-Content MarketingA strategic marketing approach focused on creating and distributing valuable, relevant content to attract a clearly defined audience.
+Content MarketingA strategic marketing approach focused on creating and distributing valuable, relevant content.

 Conversion FunnelThe journey from discovering a product to becoming a customer.